-All very odd, and this is without going in to the fact that these vaccines have not finished their clinical trial periods, that the US FDA did not approve them for use (only authorised their use), that in 2012 animal tests for mRNA vaccines had to be stopped because (according to the president of the Association of American Physicians & Surgeons) the animals kept dying, that 24 countries have banned the use of the AstraZeneca vaccines and that, according to the prestigious National Institute of Health ‘COVID-19 vaccines designed to elicit neutralizing antibodies may sensitize vaccine recipients to more severe disease than if they were not vaccinated’ and that that vaccinated folk can still get the virus and pass it on.
+All very odd, and this is without going in to the fact that these vaccines have not finished their clinical trial periods, that the US FDA did not approve them for use (only authorised their use), that in 2012 animal tests for mRNA vaccines had to be stopped because (according to the president of the Association of American Physicians & Surgeons) the animals kept dying, that 24 countries have banned the use of the AstraZeneca vaccines, that, according to the prestigious National Institute of Health ‘COVID-19 vaccines designed to elicit neutralizing antibodies may sensitize vaccine recipients to more severe disease than if they were not vaccinated’ and that that vaccinated folk can still get the virus and pass it on.
 Take a look at these two graphs.
 Here’s one of the cases in Israel, with something like 75% of the country injected.

 In Israel, vaccinated individuals had 27 times higher risk of symptomatic COVID infection compared to those with natural immunity from prior COVID disease… [with] no COVID deaths in either group.

 A coercive programme to vaccinate the entire world with these experimental chemicals looks to be the acme of insanity — unless of course you assume that the reason is not to protect us all from an illness which, for the vast majority, is safer than furniture, but for some other reason, such as to inject them with microchips, to depopulate the earth or to effectively install an immunological ‘operating system’ in everyone that has to be updated twice a year.